SEND

 Our approach to teaching pupils with SEND

 Teachers are responsible and accountable for the progress and development of all the pupils in their class.
-High quality teaching is our first step in responding to pupils who have SEND.
-This will be differentiated for individual pupils.
-The Local Authority set out the levels of support for pupils:
+High-quality teaching is our first step in responding to pupils who have SEND.
+No amount of intervention equals the benefits of inclusion in good lessons.
+The school limit the amount of time pupils are out of lessons.
+Teachers may use scaffold and at times differentiated activities for individual pupils.

-• Quality First Teaching: (Universal)
+- Quality First Teaching: (Universal)

 Quality First Teaching and the use of personalised, differentiated approaches form the universal offer for all children in educational settings.
 This will include the robust use of the ‘assess-plan-do-review’ cycle, rigorous teacher oversight and close liaison between the setting and family.

-• SEND Support: (Universal Plus)
+- SEND Support: (Universal Plus)

 Where Quality First Teaching approaches have not been sufficient to meet the child’s needs and they now require more focused, targeted support, they will be identified as having SEND.
 Quality First Teaching, including evidenced, robust use of the ‘assess-plan-do-review’ cycle, rigorous teacher overview, and close liaison between the setting and family will continue.

-• SEND Support: (Partnership Plus)
+- SEND Support: (Partnership Plus)

 More specialist advice is sought, and the advice implemented and reviewed.
 Quality First Teaching, including evidenced, robust use of the ‘assess-plan-do-review’ cycle, rigorous teacher overview, and close liaison between the setting and family will continue.

-• Statutory: (EHCP)
+- Statutory: (EHCP)

 Only a small percentage of children with SEND will require the support of an Education, Health and Care Plan.
 When a child’s needs are complex, severe and long term and an education provider cannot meet their needs from within their own resources, and they have exhausted all SEND support options, a statutory assessment of the child’s needs will be undertaken.
 Quality First Teaching, including evidenced, robust use of the ‘assess-plan-do-review cycle’, rigorous teacher overview, and close liaison between the setting and family will continue